Neel-Chudasama/Data-Analysis-of-Biodiversity-in-National-parks/README.md

 Hello!

-My name is Neel Chudasama and this is my project on Data analysis on four national parks in USA - Yellowstone, Great Smoky Mountains, Bryce and Yosemite National park.
+My name is Neel Chudasama and this is my project on Data analysis of biodiversity on four national parks in USA - Yellowstone, Great Smoky Mountains, Bryce and Yosemite National park.

 In this project, I use python to produce data visualisations and convey findings.